white Turkish Angora cat with blue eyes

 Playful and energetic

 The Turkish Angora is a stunning cat with an elegance you might mistake for a laid-back lifestyle.
 Despite their beauty, these cats are extremely playful and full of energy.
 Turkish Angora cats love to interact with their humans and other pets in the house.
 They will get along swimmingly with other animals that have their same play drive.
-This will keep them occupied.
+In fact, they are not just energetic; they absolutely love to play, which can help to keep them occupied.

 Providing a selection of toys around the house with plenty of cat shelves, cat trees, and obstacles will help to keep them entertained.
+They thrive on interactive games with their humans and enjoy a variety of toys.
 They will want you to be involved when playing, so don’t be surprised when your Turkish Angora keeps bringing you a toy to throw around.

 Turkish Angora cats are very smart and can understand different games that you come up with.
 If you want to play fetch, they can catch on quickly.